awsdocs/amazon-chime-user-guide/doc_source/webhooks.md

 The following is a list of webhook\-related errors:
 + The incoming webhook rate limit for each webhook is 1 TPS per chat room\.
 Throttling results in an HTTP 429 error\.
 + Messages posted by a webhook must be 4 KB or less\.
 A bigger message payload results in an HTTP 413 error\.
++ Messages posted by a webhook with @All and @Present annotations work only for chat rooms with 50 or fewer members\.
+More than 50 members results in an HTTP 404 error\.
 + If the webhook URL is regenerated, using the old URL results in an HTTP 404 error\.
 + If the webhook in a room is deleted, using the old URL results in an HTTP 404 error\.
 + Invalid webhook URLs result in HTTP 403 errors\.